• About EMVCo

 EMV Contact Chip supports in-store chip card payments that require physical contact with the acceptance terminal.
 Consumers insert or dip their chip card into a reader to complete the transaction.

-Based on the globally adopted EMV Chip Specifications, secure chips are used in nearly 12 billion credit and debit cards today.
+Based on the globally adopted EMV Chip Specifications, secure chips are used in over 12 billion credit and debit cards today.

 EMVCo maintains the EMV Chip Specifications and supporting approval and evaluation processes.